Templates

 Copy Command

 In the Template Editor, the Copy Command copies a value from a sample or specimen field (fid) from this specimen.
-The default field is specimen.bsi_id.
-The syntax for the Copy Command is @copy(“fid”), where “fid” refers to the name of the field id in quotes, if entered manually.
-The keyboard shortcut is Ctrl + O.
+The example listed in the Description is @copy( "vial.bsi_id" ).
+The syntax for the Copy Command is @copy(“field name”), where “field name” refers to the name of the formal name of the field in quotes.

-The field id is in the format, 'table.name'.
-The name of the field can be found by selecting Properties... from the column header of interest and locating Field Name.
-For instance, for Study Id, the field name is 'specimen.study_id'.
+The field name is in the format, "table.name".
+The name of the field can be found by hovering over the column header of interest and locating Field Name.
+For instance, for BSI ID, the field name is 'vial.bsi_id'.

-If the value '@copy(“specimen.study_id”)’ is typed into Current Label, the value for the Current Label field would be the value from the Study Id.
+If the value '@copy(“vial.bsi”)’ is typed into Current Label, the value for the Current Label field would be the value from that row's BSI ID.

 Concatenate Command

 In the Template Editor, the Concatenate Command concatenates all the arguments into one value.
-The syntax for the Concatenate Command is @concat(arg1, arg2, …, argn), if entered manually.
-The argument is the name of the field and can be found by locating Field Name from the Properties of the column header.
-The keyboard shortcut is Ctrl + U.
+The syntax for the Concatenate Command is @concat(arg1, arg2, …, argn).
+Arguments can include BSI field names, text, or other template commands.
+BSI field names can be found by hovering over the column header of interest and locating the Field Name.

-For instance, if '@concat( @copy("sample.sample_id"), "001") is typed into Current Label, the value for Current Label would be '[the Sample Id]001'.
-Anything typed in quotes shows up as verbatim.
+Arguments will not include spaces or other punctuation unless it is specified within the template.
+For instance, if @concat( @copy("sample.sample_id"), "ABC") is typed into Current Label, the value for Current Label in a row where the Sample ID is "AAA000000" would be "AAA000000ABC".
+Anything typed in quotes shows up verbatim.

-For the instances where two fields need to be copied and concatenated, the copy function would be needed.
-The syntax '@concat(@copy(“sample.sample_id”),” “, @copy("vial.original_id”)’ would yield the Sample Id, followed by a space, and then the Original Id.
+For the instances where two field values need to be copied and concatenated, the copy function would be needed.
+The command @concat(@copy(“sample.sample_id”),” “, @copy("sample.subject_id”) would yield the Sample ID, followed by a space, and then the Subject ID.

-This formula is not calculated until after the vial has been committed.
-Also note that the Today command is not allowed as an argument for this command.
+This formula is not calculated until after the batch has been committed.
+Also note that certain commands, such as Today and Now, are not allowed as an argument for the Concatenate command.

 Today Command

-In the Template Editor, the Today Command enters today’s date into the field.
-The syntax for the Today Command is @today(), if entered manually.
-The keyboard shortcut is Ctrl+T.
+In the Template Editor, the Today Command enters today’s date into a date field.
+The syntax for the Today Command is @today().

-The command would be used for any Date fields.
-For instance, if '@today( ) is typed into Date Drawn, then today’s date would appear, in the format MM/DD/YYYY.
+For instance, if @today( ) is typed into Date Drawn, then today’s date would appear.
 If the Date field normally has a time stamp, then '00:00' would follow the date.

 Now Command

-In the Template Editor, the Now Command enters today’s date and the current time into the field.
-The syntax for the Now Command is @now(), if entered manually.
-The keyboard shortcut is Ctrl + N.
+In the Template Editor, the Now Command enters today’s date and the current time into a date field.
+The syntax for the Now Command is @now().

 BSI ID Command

-In the Template Editor, the Next BSI ID Command automatically generates the next BSI ID for the Sample Id in the command.
+In the Template Editor, the Next BSI ID Command automatically generates the next BSI ID for the Sample ID in the command.
 The command will not show up in Incoming Shipment batches.
-The syntax for the Next BSI ID Command is @nextbsiid("sample ID"), if entered manually.
-The shortcut is Ctrl+B. The sequence number starts at 0.
+The syntax for the Next BSI ID Command is @nextbsiid("sample ID").
+The sequence number starts at 0 when no value is specified in the Sequence field.